nkjm/line-login/README.md

 # Overview

-This is a SDK to use LINE Login inside the node.js based application on top of express framework.
+This is unofficial SDK to use LINE Login inside the node.js based application on top of express framework.

 # Getting started